Two officers shot in southwest Houston

 - east of Beltway 8/Sam Houston Tollway

 Officers approached a home after a reported burglary, sources tell FOX 26 News reporter Isiah Carey.
+Mayor Sylvester Turner says the suspects were still in the area when officers arrived and shooting broke out.
+Two officers were shot.
+One of the officers was shot multiple times and suffered a shot to his spine.
 One of the suspects is dead.

-The officer taken to Ben Taub Hospital is in stable condition, while the officer taken to Memorial Hermann Hospital - Texas Medical Center is listed in serious condition.
+Officer Jose Munoz, who has served with HPD for ten years, was taken to Ben Taub Hospital and is in stable condition.
+Officer Ronny Cortez, who has served with HPD for 24 years, was taken to Memorial Hermann Hospital - Texas Medical Center and is listed in critical condition.

+As a result of the search for the suspect, the following schools have been locked down near the crime scene: